Alarm.com (NASDAQ:ALRM) Releases FY 2022 Earnings Guidance

 Alarm.com Price Performance

-A number of hedge funds and other institutional investors have recently bought and sold shares of ALRM.
-Eaton Vance Management raised its holdings in Alarm.com by 0.8% in the first quarter.
-Eaton Vance Management now owns 48,613 shares of the software maker’s stock worth $3,231,000 after purchasing an additional 383 shares during the period.
-Yousif Capital Management LLC raised its holdings in Alarm.com by 1.3% in the first quarter.
-Yousif Capital Management LLC now owns 41,740 shares of the software maker’s stock worth $2,774,000 after purchasing an additional 540 shares during the period.
-MetLife Investment Management LLC raised its holdings in Alarm.com by 53.5% in the first quarter.
-MetLife Investment Management LLC now owns 25,138 shares of the software maker’s stock worth $1,671,000 after purchasing an additional 8,765 shares during the period.
-Renaissance Group LLC acquired a new stake in Alarm.com in the first quarter worth $1,240,000.
-Finally, HighTower Advisors LLC raised its holdings in Alarm.com by 5.8% in the first quarter.
-HighTower Advisors LLC now owns 14,646 shares of the software maker’s stock worth $975,000 after purchasing an additional 800 shares during the period.
-91.77% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Quantbot Technologies LP bought a new position in Alarm.com in the 2nd quarter worth approximately $92,000.
+Zebra Capital Management LLC bought a new position in Alarm.com during the first quarter worth $252,000.
+Dynamic Technology Lab Private Ltd acquired a new position in Alarm.com during the 1st quarter valued at $507,000.
+Eaton Vance Management boosted its holdings in Alarm.com by 0.8% in the 1st quarter.
+Eaton Vance Management now owns 48,613 shares of the software maker’s stock valued at $3,231,000 after purchasing an additional 383 shares during the period.
+Finally, Guggenheim Capital LLC grew its position in Alarm.com by 6.4% in the 1st quarter.
+Guggenheim Capital LLC now owns 10,130 shares of the software maker’s stock worth $674,000 after purchasing an additional 609 shares during the last quarter.
+Institutional investors and hedge funds own 91.77% of the company’s stock.

 Alarm.com Company Profile